 Thus far, almost all of the affected dogs are eating grain-free foods.
 Furthermore, many of them seem to be eating foods that contain a lot of peas and sweet potatoes.
 Because of this, you may want to avoid foods that are high in these ingredients for this reason.
 While we have no sure answers yet, it is always better to be safe rather than sorry.

 Some brands seem to be significantly linked to this heart condition.
 These brands include Acana and Zignature.

 Many dog food companies would like you to believe that grain-free foods are always better for your dog.
 However, this is not true.
 Studies have shown that dogs have evolved to eat grain.
 They can get quite a few of the nutrient grains to need from whole grains, though the same thing cannot be said for refined grains.

 Because of this, we do not necessarily recommend choosing a grain-free food for your canine.
 Suppose you find a food that is grain-free and high-quality.
 Then feed it to your dog by all means.
 However, don’t just purchase food because it is grain-free and assume that it is a good choice – some are less healthy than grain-inclusive foods.

 Deciding on dog food for your Rat Terrier can be difficult.
 Hopefully, our reviews and buyer’s guide helped you sort through all the different options.

-Overall, we recommend the Taste of the Wild High Prairie Grain-Free Dry Dog Food.
+Overall, we recommend Nom Nom Fresh Dog Food.
 This food contains a fair bit of protein and fat.
-We also appreciated that it included a nice blend of probiotics.
+We also appreciated that it is delivered right to your door.